 The granny dress or peasant dress was a mix of hippie meets Edwardian (post-Victorian era) modesty with a touch of folk art.
 Ralph Lauren developed the “Prarie” look in 1978 based on Victorian 1880s American dresses sold in Sears catalogs.
-They were tea or ankle length maxi dresses (or skirts) in homey prints – calico, gingham checks, patchwork, denim, plaid, tye-died for a day and velvet for evenings.
+They were tea or ankle length maxi dresses (or skirts) in homey prints – calico, gingham checks, patchwork, denim, plaid, or tie-dyed for the day and velvet for evenings.
 They were trimmed in ruffles, lace, and embroidery.
 The look was anti-plastic, anti-space age.
-Going back to the turn of the century seemed like simpler, less risky times- perfect fashion for a new generation of peace-loving hippies.
+Going back to the turn of the century was a nod to simpler, less risky times – perfect fashion for a new generation of peace-loving hippies.

-The curator of those styles was Barbara Hulanicki’s “Biba” designs which were picked up by American companies Gunne Sax and Arpeja who sold millions of these Victorian-Edwardian dresses.
+The curator of those styles was Barbara Hulanicki’s “Biba” designs, which were picked up by American companies Gunne Sax and Arpeja.
+Millionsn of these Victorian-Edwardian dresses were sold.
 Dresses were topped with floral applique, corset-like laces, inset lace, and gathered sleeves.
-Other names were longette-maxi, milkmaid or prairie dresses.
+Other names were the longette / maxi, milkmaid, or prairie dress.
 The popularity of the Little House on the Prairie TV series helped propel the designs into the mainstream.
-They were especially favored as prom, party and eveningwear dresses when made up in solid pastel colors and white lace trim.
+They were especially favored as prom, party, and eveningwear dresses when made up in solid pastel colors and white lace trim.

 Lauren Ashley was another Victorian-inspired dress designer.
-Her floral cotton dresses with white high-necked blouses were priced affordably which made them even more desirable.
-Her line expanded to include pintuck blouses, leg o’mutton sleeve tops, lace trim, sashes and floral print skirts that mimicked antique China patterns.
-She favored pinafore and smock tops gowns and dresses with ruffled hemlines.
+Her floral cotton dresses with white high-necked blouses were priced affordably, which made them even more desirable.
+Her line expanded to include pintuck blouses, leg o’mutton sleeve tops, lace trim, sashes, and floral print skirts that mimicked antique China patterns.
+She favored pinafore and smock top gowns and dresses with ruffled hemlines.
 Her designs looked rustic and homemade instead of high end.

-Caftan dresses or kaftan dresses were the answer to every imperfect woman’s need for comfort.
-Made of printed cotton gauze, polyester prints or smooth silk they could be worn to the pool, a party or dinner but never to work or school.
-Many came in ethnic prints, large flowers or vibrant psychedelic hand-painted motifs.
-Sophisticated caftans were Gracian inspired and worn with high heels sandals and beads or pearls.
+Caftan dresses (or kaftan dresses) were the answer to every imperfect woman’s need for comfort.
+Made of printed cotton gauze, polyester prints, or smooth silk, they could be worn to the pool, a party, or dinner — but never to work or school.
+Many came in ethnic prints, large flowers, or vibrant psychedelic hand-painted motifs.
+Sophisticated caftans were Gracian inspired and worn with high heeled sandals and beads or pearls.
 The caftan became a frequent style of hostess dress, especially in Hollywood, worn for in-home entertaining.
 Many singers also wore them as part of their on-stage persona.

 The wrap dress designed by Diane von Furstenberg was a cotton jersey dress with a ballerina wrap top.
-While it took a few years to reach star status the wrap dress, without buttons or zippers, became part of every woman’s wardrobe in the very late 70s and well into the 80s.
-It looked well on everybody, was packable, light and comfortable.
-It was as a natural to wear as a bedroom robe yet so soft and pretty women had to show them off in public.
-In 1975 Furstenberg was making 15,000 wrap dress a week for everyone from wealthy housewives to working professionals!
+While it took a few years to reach star status, the wrap dress, without buttons or zippers, became part of every woman’s wardrobe in the very late ’70s and well into the ’80s.
+It looked good on everybody and was packable, light, and comfortable.
+It was natural to wear it as a bedroom robe, yet so soft, and pretty women had to show them off in public.
+In 1975 Furstenberg was making 15,000 wrap dresses a week for everyone from wealthy housewives to working professionals!
 It wasn’t until 1978 or 1979 that they were being reproduced on the mass market.

 Roy Halston Frowick’s shirtwaist dress looked like a men’s long white dress shirt made of ultrasuede.
-Easy going, washable, and gender-bending it sold 50,000 copies.
-It was to become a heavy influence on 80s power dresses.
+Easy going, washable, and gender-bending, it sold 50,000 models.
+It was to become a heavy influence on ’80s power dresses.
 The shirtwaist dress was not a new design.
-It was seen throughout the 70s but it was Halston’s masculine design that turned this classic into something new.
+It was seen throughout the ’70s, but it was Halston’s masculine design that turned this classic into something new.

-Going out to the disco meant putting on your favorite outfit whether it be bell bottom jeans and a halterneck top or sparkling as brightly as the disco ball with a sequin dress.
-Disco dancing dresses included all of the above styles of 1970s dresses (except floor length) from casual or formal.
+Going out to the disco meant putting on your favorite outfit, whether it be bell bottom jeans and a halterneck top or sparkling as brightly as the disco ball with a sequin dress.
+Disco dancing dresses included all of the above styles of 1970s dresses (except floor length), from casual or formal.
 Some dresses were worn exclusively for the disco.
-The slip dress or wrap top slinky dresses appeared at the end of the decade inspired by ballet dance clothes.
+The slip dress and wrap top slinky dress appeared at the end of the decade, inspired by ballet dance clothes.
 Formal dresses that sparkled from head to toe matched that of the disco ball.
-Metallic fabrics in gold or silver, all over sequins gowns and shiny satins glittered all night long.
-Read more about 70s disco fashion.
+Metallic fabrics in gold or silver, all over sequin gowns, and shiny satins glittered all night long.
+Read more about ’70s disco fashion.